evgenyneu/keychain-swift/README.md

 # iOS/Swift helper functions for storing text in Keychain

-This is a collection of helper functions for writing/reading text from a Keychain.
+This is a collection of helper functions for saving text and data in the Keychain.
  As you probably noticed Apple's keychain API is a bit verbose.
 This class was designed to provide shorter syntax for accomplishing a simple task: reading/writing text values for specified keys.
 Tested in iOS 7 and 8.

 ## What's Keychain?